 How often have we heard that one?
 Even our best friends and family members will tease us with it from time to time.
 Well, the horse does do a lot of the work, but non-riders underestimate the physical and mental skills demanded of equestrian sport.
 The effort it takes to ride well is no less than for other extreme sports, and as competitive athletes, we know that fitness matters a great deal.

 Equestrians are athletes.
-The leg strength and aerobic fitness required by the rider to get a horse around a course is similar to the demands of cross country running.
+The leg strength and aerobic fitness required by the rider to get a horse around a course is like the demands of cross country running.

 Consider the sheer toughness it takes to compete in equestrian sport: